-Wondering how to apply for your marriage?
+Wondering how to apply for your marriage license?
 Confused on how to change your name after the wedding?
 I was too when I was engaged, and my local court websites just made it more confusing.
 So I am here to break it down step-by-step!
 Please note, these details are specific to Maricopa County, Arizona and I am unsure how much of it carries over to other counties or states.

 MARRIAGE LICENSE APPLICATION

 You must have a marriage license by the time of your wedding ceremony in order for your marriage to be legally recognized by the state.

 Apply for your marriage license no more than one year before your wedding ceremony.
 You want to apply for your license in advance but keep in mind it is only good for one year before it must be turned in after the marriage.